codedeshi/caTest/readme.md

 * Posting reviews:
 http://127.0.0.1:8000/create.json
-- User can post reviews at this route.
-Following data is required to be sent as the post body: title 		: 	Title for the blog sating		:	Rating between 1-5 summary	:	Summary text for the review company	: 	Company for which the user wants to submit the review
+User can post reviews at this route.
+Following data is required to be sent as the post body:

++ title 		: 	Title for the blog
++ sating		:	Rating between 1-5
++ summary	:	Summary text for the review
++ company	: 	Company for which the user wants to submit the review

-- Authentication token need to be sent as a header: token		:	 Authentication token
+Authentication token need to be sent as a header:
++token		:	 Authentication token

 * Retrieving Reviews:
 http://127.0.0.1:8000/retrive.json
 User can retrieve only their reviews by sending a GET request to this link with the authentication token in the header.

-- Authentication token need to be sent as a header: token		:	 Authentication token
+Authentication token need to be sent as a header:
++ token		:	 Authentication token

 * Admin view:
 http://127.0.0.1:8000/admin